sat28-code/sat28-code.github.io/README.md

 <h1>Paper Aeroplane Golf</h1>

 <h2>What is it?</h2>
    <p>Paper aeroplane Golf is an adaptation of the sport golf where instead of using club, golfballs, and a hole, the players use paper aeroplanes and a target The goal of the game is to throw a plane through a ring or at a target in the least amount of shots and have fun.
-It is designed soD that all the player needs is internet to access the rules and scrap items so that it is easy for everyone to play</p>
+It is designed so that all the player needs is internet to access the rules and scrap items so that it is easy for everyone to play</p>

 <img src="A Dart.jpg" alt="A plane" height=240px width=360px>